jkenton/drkenton/_posts/2021-05-26-reference-etiquette.md

 Second, make sure that the professor you want to ask  is willing to write a reference letter for you.
 Some folks will, some folks won't.
 A professor may be willing to write you a very truthful reference letter, which may not be productive for the job you are seeking.

 > Hey Dr. Kenton, this is Alexander Sewandso.
 I was in your fundamentals class a couple years ago.
 I am curious if I can ask you to write me a reference letter for graduate program.
-You and ICan I didn't always see eye-to-eye on every assignment, but I did well in your class and I respect your opinions.
+You and I didn't always see eye-to-eye on every assignment, but I did well in your class and I respect your opinions.

 The answer to this question is important.
 If it's no, move along to the next person on your list.
 But also clarify the rationale for a "yes" answer.
 Some folks will answer: